Multi-Document Keyphrase Extraction: Dataset, Baselines and Review: Baseline Results

-We demonstrate the use of \dname~by testing ten existing single-document \kpx~algorithms and a multi-document one.
-The single-document algorithms are applied in two modes: (1) \textit{Concat}, where all topic documents are concatenated into a single text that is then fed to the algorithm to output a list of keyphrases per topic; (2) \textit{Merge}, where for each topic, the algorithm is fed one document at a time, and the generated lists of keyphrases are merged using a similar strategy as in the \textit{automatic merging and reranking} procedure in \sect \ref{sec_dataset_formation}, except that $word\_score(w, t) = df(w, D_t)$, i.e., it does not consider the reference summary set -- which is naturally unavailable in the \kpx~task.
+We demonstrate the use of \dname~by testing 11 existing single-document \kpx~algorithms and a multi-document one.
+Algorithms are applied in two modes: (1) \textit{Concat}, where all topic documents are concatenated into a single text that is then fed to the algorithm to output a list of keyphrases per topic; (2) \textit{Merge}, where for each topic, the algorithm is fed one document at a time, and the generated lists of keyphrases are merged using a similar strategy as in the \textit{automatic merging and reranking} procedure in \sect \ref{sec_dataset}, except that $word\_score(w, t) = df(w, D_t)$, i.e., it does not consider the reference summary set -- which is unavailable in the \kpx~task.
+BERT-KPE \citep{sun2021BERTKPE}, a RoBERTa \citep{liu2019roberta} model trained on the single-document OpenKP \citep{xiong2019openkp} dataset, has a strict input size limit, and cannot work in \textit{Concat} mode.
 CollabRank \citep{wan2008collabrank} uses its collaborating documents, hence only \textit{Merge} is applied.
-The algorithm by \citet{bayatmakou2017queryBasedKpx} was designed as a multi-document algorithm, but follows a similar approach to our \textit{Merge} mode, running RAKE \citep{rose2010rake} per document, and merging keyphrase lists with a method different from ours.
+The \mdkpx~algorithm by \citet{bayatmakou2017queryBasedKpx} uses a merge approach different from ours.

-For evaluation, we employ the standard stemmed $F1@k$ and unigram-$F1@k$ metrics for $k \in \{1,5,10,20\}$, on the \dname~data, both in the \textit{Trunc-20} version (Table \ref{tab_baseline_results_20}) and in its full version (Table \ref{tab_baseline_results} in the appendix).
-We witness a clear benefit of the \textit{Merge} strategy across nearly all algorithms, and a strong significant improvement over the official \mdkpx~algorithm.
+Table \ref{tab_baseline_results_20_prec} shows Precision@k results, with stemming, on the \textit{Trunc-20} version of \dname~and using the substitute clusters (evaluation procedure, \textit{F1} scores and scores on the full data in appendix).
+Overall, we witness the benefit of the \textit{Merge} strategy, which explicitly considers redundancy across documents during the merging step.
+Meanwhile, some baselines tend to output many synonymous keyphrases, as seen in Table \ref{tab_baseline_stats} (appendix).
+On average over all baselines, \textasciitilde 15\% of output keyphrases are synonymous with others, with respect to the available substitute clusters.
+We may hence infer that improving detection of phrase redundancy in context, may improve overall results.
+We also observe that keyphrase token-length (Table \ref{tab_baseline_stats}) influences unigram-level scores: shorter keyphrases, likely more informationally generic, tend to yield higher precision and lower recall scores.